aneuhold/cornhole-tracker/readme.md

 # Development

-To start development, run the following after pulling down the repo:
+To start editing the code, run the following after pulling down the repo.
+The project requires a few files to be copied around and for the API documentation to create some routes.

-- `yarn`
+- `yarn preDev`: Installs yarn + copies files to `client` and `server` + generates routes for the server
-- `yarn docker start`
+- `yarn docker:start`: Starts up the mongoDB server locally in docker
+- `yarn dev`: Sets up hot-reloading and the local node server (not in docker)

+Start making code changes!

 ## Testing